Religious brother

-A religious brother is a member of a Christian religious institute or religious order who commits himself to following Christ in consecrated life of the Church, usually by the vows of poverty, chastity and obedience.
-He is a layman, in the sense of not being ordained as a deacon or priest, and usually lives in a religious community and works in a ministry appropriate to his capabilities.
+A religious brother (abbreviated Br. or Bro. as a title) is a lay male member of a religious institute or religious order who commits himself to following Christ in consecrated life, usually by the vows of poverty, chastity and obedience.
+Equivalent to a religious sister, a religious brother typically lives in a religious community and works in a ministry appropriate to his capabilities.

 A brother might practice any secular occupation.
-The term "brother" is used as he is expected to be as a brother to others.
-Brothers are members of a variety of religious communities, which may be contemplative, monastic, or apostolic in character.
-Some religious institutes are composed only of brothers; others are so-called "mixed" communities that are made up of brothers and clerics (priests or ministers, and seminarians).
+Some religious institutes are composed only of brothers; others are made up of brothers and clerics (priests or ministers, and seminarians).

-It is also common in many Christian groups to refer to other members as "brother" or "sister".
-In particular, the Christian Shakers use the title for all male adult members.
+In some Christian groups, members refer to each other as "brother" or "sister".
+For example, Shakers use the title for all adult male members.

 History

 As monasticism developed in the early days of Christianity, most monks remained laymen, as ordination to ministry was seen as a hindrance to the monks' vocation to a contemplative life.
 Guided by the Rule of St. Benedict, the main lifestyle they followed was either agricultural or that of a desert hermit.
 Various forces and trends through the Middle Ages led to the situation where monks were no longer following this manner of living.
 Instead, they were focusing primarily on the religious obligations of intercessory prayer, especially for donors to the monasteries.
 This was encouraged by a spiritual reliance among the general membership of the Catholic Church upon the prayers of monastics to achieve salvation.

 One practical consequence of this situation was that the bulk of the physical work which needed to be done for the simple survival of the monastic community came to be done by men who volunteered their services on a full-time basis, and who followed a less severe regimen of prayer.
 Called donates or oblati, they were not considered to be monks, but they were nonetheless gradually accepted as members of the monastic community.

 In other communities, a separate labor force of "lay brothers" or conversi was cultivated in order to handle the temporal business of the abbey.
 These men were professed members of the community but were restricted to ancillary roles of manual labor.
 A rigid class system emerged from this arrangement in which the clerics (priests and seminarians) exercised complete control over the lay brothers.
 In some cases, lay brothers received little or no formal education, could neither hold office nor vote within their communities, and were forbidden from passing from the lay to the clerical state.
-In its worst form, this class system resulted in a master-slave relationship between clerics and lay brothers.
-This inequality between two groups of vowed religious men was not addressed by the institutional leadership of the Catholic Church until the Second Vatican Council.